mayamathur/iwn/README.md

 This repository contains all code required to reproduce the applied example and simulation studies reported in:

-*Mathur MB & Shpitser I (under review).
+*Mathur MB, Zhang W, Shpitser I (under review).
 Imputation without nightMARs: Graphical criteria for valid imputation of missing data.
 Preprint available at [https://osf.io/preprints/osf/zqne9](https://osf.io/preprints/osf/zqne9).*

-The code is also version-controlled on Github: [simulation study](https://github.com/mayamathur/iwn_sims/), [supplementary applied example](https://github.com/mayamathur/iwn_applied/).
+## How to reproduce the applied example (sexual identity)

 ## How to reproduce the supplementary applied example